 15 grams of carbohydrate and protein to keep your blood sugar up while we play!

 We love having special guests out to CDBC!
 In the past we have welcomed experts such as Coach Herb Brown; NBA players Brian Grant, Terry Porter, and Jerome Kersey; strength and conditioning coach, Bobby Medina; and the Portland Trail Blazer Youth Exercise Coaches.
 These special guests join us throughout the week and love working with CDBC campers.

 Our kitchen staff and dietitians work hard to make sure campers with food sensitivities and allergies (gluten, dairy, nuts, etc.) or preferences (vegetarian, vegan, etc.) always have enough food options to make a balanced meal.
 If you are joining us at camp this summer and have any concerns about special diets, feel free to contact Gayle Yost at firstname.lastname@example.org

 We continue after lunch with basketball, this time for GAME TIME!
 Teams come together to compete, ultimately for the championship game on the last day of camp!

 While we love basketball at CDBC, we want to make sure that everyone takes a breather!
 We keep the campers off the courts from 2:30-4:30 everyday (usually the hottest time of the day) and host a number of other activities throughout camp.
-We start free time off with an afternoon snack to prevent any low blood sugars and campers are welcome to enjoy the swimming pool, infamous giant slip n’ slide, shop in the camp store (CDBC clothing, swag, diet soda, other carb free drinks and snacks), play sand volleyball, ping pong, and can check their cell phones out of the camp store to call home and tell your family how much fun you’re having!
+We start free time off with an afternoon snack to prevent any low blood sugars.
+Campers are welcome to enjoy the swimming pool, infamous giant slip n’ slide, shop in the camp store (CDBC clothing, swag, diet soda, other carb free drinks and snacks), play sand volleyball or ping pong.
+Also, campers can check their cell phones out of the camp store to call home and tell your family how much fun you’re having!